neutrons/reflectivity_ui/docs/developer/overview.rst

 Developer Account
 -----------------

-All the development work is done via Github, and the developers working on reflectivity_ui must have a valid Github account with 2-step authentication enabled.
+All the development work is done via GitHub, and the developers working on ``reflectivity_ui`` must have a valid GitHub account with 2-step authentication enabled.
 For developers who are part of SAE@ORNL, please contact a senior developer to add you to the project.